cloudflare/cloudflare-docs/content/support/contacting-cloudflare-support.md

         -   Relevant logs from the origin web server
         -   Output from [test tools](/support/troubleshooting/general-troubleshooting/gathering-information-for-troubleshooting-sites/) such as MTR, traceroute, dig/nslookup, and cURL
     -   Priority level, impact to service / production
-    -   Any collaborators whom you wish to be cc’d on the ticket
+    -   Any collaborators whom you wish to be cc'd on the ticket
 11. Click **Submit Ticket**